k3s-io/docs/docs/networking/networking-services.md

 Before deploying an external CCM, you must start all K3s servers with the `--disable-cloud-controller` flag to disable the embedded CCM.
 When using an external CCM, node addresses will be provided by cloud provider instance metadata APIs, instead of the K3s flag values.

 :::note
-If you disable the built-in CCM and do not deploy and properly configure an external substitute, nodes will remain tainted and unschedulable.
+If you disable the built-in CCM and add the `kubelet-arg` `cloud-provider=external`, without deploying and properly configuring an external substitute, nodes will remain tainted and unschedulable.
 :::